dipbazz/pretty_commit/README.md

   - `<type>` can be from a list ["build", "ci", "docs", "feat", "add", "update", "refactor", "fix", "style", "test", "revert", "perf"]
   - `<scope>` is optional but could be anything specifying the place of changes filename, location, functions,  etc.
   - `<short_summary>` short explanation in imperative mood.
 Not capitalized.
-No period at the end.
+No period in the end.
-  - `<description>` This is the part where you leave a detailed description about your changes during commit.
+  - `<description>` This is the part where you leave a detailed description of your changes during commit.
 Try to explain what and why you have done something.
-But be sure to wrap every line within 72 character.
+But be sure to wrap every line within 72 characters.

-3. **Good commit message**
+#### Good commit messag

 ```
 Summarize changes in around 50 characters or less